sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/02-devices-and-workstations-assessment.md

 ### Endpoints are registered with a cloud identity providers

 #### Register corporate devices with Microsoft Entra ID

-  - Are corporate devices joined to or registerd with Microsoft Entra ID via Microsoft Entra join or Microsoft Entra Hybrid join?
+**Are corporate devices joined to or registered with Microsoft Entra ID via Microsoft Entra join or Microsoft Entra Hybrid join?**
 - Legacy: Corporate devices are not joined to Microsoft Entra, relying solely on traditional, on-premises domain join methods.
 This approach neglects the benefits of integrating with cloud services for identity and access management, leaving device authentication and policy enforcement confined to less secure, conventional methods.
 The absence of Microsoft Entra's advanced security features in device management leaves the network exposed to potential breaches, as it does not leverage cloud identity for verifying device integrity and user access.
     - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Sole reliance on traditional domain join methods, without leveraging Microsoft Entra for device management.
         - Increased security risks due to the absence of cloud identity provider integration for authentication and policy enforcement.
         - Lack of centralized management for devices, leading to inconsistencies in security policies and updates.

 - Initial: Some corporate devices begin to be joined to Microsoft Entra, either through Microsoft Entra Join for direct cloud integration or Microsoft Entra Hybrid Join for mixed environments.
 However, this integration is not yet comprehensive, covering only a portion of the device fleet.
 This partial adoption signifies an initial step towards enhancing security but falls short of fully utilizing Microsoft Entra's capabilities to assess and enforce device compliance and security policies.
 As a result, the system remains vulnerable to unauthorized access due to inconsistent application of cloud-based identity verification and conditional access policies across all devices.
     - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Selective application of Microsoft Entra Join or Microsoft Entra Hybrid Join, indicating the start of cloud integration.'
         - Moderate improvement in device security and management through initial cloud identity integration.
         - Partial alignment with Zero Trust principles, with some devices still not fully managed through Microsoft Entra.

 - Advanced: A significant portion of corporate devices are now joined to Microsoft Entra, utilizing both Microsoft Entra Join and Microsoft Entra Hybrid Join to accommodate different operational needs.
 This advanced level of integration marks a substantial improvement in security posture, as more devices are managed through cloud-based identity and access controls.
 However, gaps still exist in ensuring all devices meet the organization's security standards before granting access to resources.
 While the system has enhanced its defense against unauthorized access by leveraging cloud identity, the absence of universal enforcement of compliance and health checks leaves room for potential security risks.
     - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Broad implementation of Microsoft Entra Join and Microsoft Entra Hybrid Join, achieving a higher level of cloud integration.
         - Significant reduction in security risks through enhanced cloud-based authentication and policy management.
         - Near-universal coverage of devices under Microsoft Entra management, though some exceptions may exist due to legacy constraints.

 - Optimal: All corporate devices are fully integrated with Microsoft Entra, with a strategic application of either Microsoft Entra Join or Microsoft Entra Hybrid Join based on the specific needs of each device and operational scenario.
 This optimal integration ensures that no device is exempt from strict compliance and security policy enforcement, leveraging Microsoft Entra's full suite of cloud identity and access management capabilities.
 Every device's health status and compliance are rigorously verified before access to resources is granted, minimizing the risk of unauthorized access and securing the organizational network against potential threats.
 This comprehensive approach to device management epitomizes the highest standard of security, aligning perfectly with Zero Trust principles by assuming no implicit trust and verifying every access request based on device integrity and user identity.
     - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Universal application of Microsoft Entra Join and Microsoft Entra Hybrid Join across all corporate devices, ensuring no device is left unmanaged.
         - Maximum security and management efficiency, with comprehensive cloud-based control over device access and policies.
         - Complete alignment with Zero Trust security principles, leveraging advanced cloud identity management features to secure and manage corporate devices.

+- **Relevance to NIST SP 800-53 Revision 5:**
+    - IA-2 Identification and Authentication (Organizational Users): Utilizing Microsoft Entra ID for device management supports the identification and authentication requirements by ensuring that devices accessing organizational resources are properly authenticated and managed.
+    - AC-2 Account Management: The integration of devices with Microsoft Entra ID aids in the effective management of user accounts associated with those devices, ensuring that access rights are granted according to user role and device compliance.
+    - CM-8 Information System Component Inventory: Joining devices to Microsoft Entra ID contributes to maintaining an accurate inventory of information system components, as device identities and statuses can be centrally managed and monitored.
+    - SC-13 Cryptographic Protection: Microsoft Entra ID's use of cryptographic protocols for device registration and authentication aligns with the need for cryptographic protection of information, ensuring secure communication between devices and identity providers.

+- **Products covered:**
+    - Microsoft Entra ID
+    - Microsoft Entra Connect

+- **Recommendations:**
+    -

 #### Register personal Windows devices with Microsoft Entra ID

-  - Are personal Windows devices registered with Microsoft Entra ID?
+**Are personal Windows devices registered with Microsoft Entra ID?**
     - Legacy: Personal Windows devices access corporate resources without being registered with Microsoft Entra ID.
 This lack of registration indicates minimal security controls, exposing the organization to increased risks of unauthorized access and potential data breaches.
       - Indicators: Assessors should evaluate the client environment against these indicators to determine the current tier of implementation and identify areas for improvement towards achieving an optimal security posture.
         - Use of personal devices for corporate data access without the security and policy enforcement that comes with Microsoft Entra ID registration.